Bulletin #4309, Making Your Own Baby Food

 2/3 cup cooked, diced vegetables

 Combine and blend until smooth.
 Serve or freeze in serving-size containers.
-If planning to freeze recipe, white potatoes and pasta do not reheat well after freezing.
+If you plan to freeze the recipe, white potatoes and pasta do not reheat well after freezing.
 Instead, use sweet potatoes or rice for freezing the recipe.

 Note: If you prepare combination dishes, use them only after you have fed the individual food several times.